 In my early 20s, I lived in a duplex with three other guys.
-One of the guys, we’ll call him Brad, was the first example that came to mind when thinking about if an inheritance can have a positive or negative effect.
+One of the guys, we’ll call him Brad, was the first example that came to mind when considering whether an inheritance can have a positive or negative effect.
 Brad was in his late-20s and coasting through life.
 He was working at a job that was well below his potential because he didn’t have the drive to find something better despite being fully capable.

-He would sometimes talk about how his grandfather, who wasn’t in great health, had a lot of money.
+He would sometimes talk about how his grandfather wasn’t in excellent health but had a lot of money.
 Money that he fully expected to be shared with him once his grandfather passed away.
-When his grandfather eventually did pass away, to his surprise he didn’t end up getting any money.
+When his grandfather eventually passed away, he didn’t get any money, to his surprise.
 I remember the shock and anger when this happened.
 It shattered an already shaky relationship with his dad.
-I won’t go into all the details of why he didn’t end up getting an inheritance, but what happened after the initial shock wore off was most interesting.
+I won’t go into all the details of why he didn’t get an inheritance, but what happened after the initial shock wore off was most enjoyable.

-I am convinced that if Brad would have received that inheritance that he would have never started his own business.
+I am convinced that if Brad had received that inheritance, he would have never started his own business.
 While also convinced that the promise of an inheritance killed his motivation early in life.
-If his grandfather lived another 10 years he may have never gotten started.
+He might have never gotten started if his grandfather had lived another ten years.

 Brad’s example isn’t the only time I’ve seen a similar situation play out in the lives of friends and family.
-It’s a pattern that I’ve observed enough to believe there is something to it.
-I don’t think the actual inheritance is a problem, but more the promise of an inheritance when a family member passes away.
-In general, it is gross when subliminally someone is counting on a family member passing away in the hopes of financial gain.
+But it’s a pattern I’ve observed enough to believe there is something to it.
+I don’t think the actual inheritance is a problem, but more the promise of an inheritance when a family member dies.
+In general, it is gross when, subliminally, someone counts on a family member passing away in the hopes of financial gain.

-There are plenty of studies out there that show how generational wealth is squandered.
-Often times the money you’ve worked for won’t make it past your children.
+There are plenty of studies that show how generational wealth is squandered.
+The money you’ve worked for often won’t make it past your children.
 It’s the same philosophy with lottery winners and professional athletes that quickly come into money.
-Over and over again we see that people that receive large sums of money don’t know how to properly handle it.
+Yet, repeatedly, we see that people who receive large sums of money don’t know how to handle it properly.

-Ensuring our children are financially literate increases the chances they could effectively manage an inheritance.
-However, I think there’s something to going out and making it on your own.
-The child that takes over the family business will never have the same appreciation as their parents that had to build that business from the ground up.
-Likewise, the sacrifice and dedication that goes with building your own wealth make you more connected to it.
+Ensuring our children are financially literate increases their chances of effectively managing an inheritance.
+However, I think there’s something to going out and making it yourself.
+The child that takes over the family business will never have the same appreciation as their parents, that had to build that business from the ground up.
+Likewise, the sacrifice and dedication to building wealth make you more connected.

 So What Do We Plan to Do With Our Money?

-As we know in life, nothing is guaranteed.
-Just because we are on track to have a nice nest egg later in life doesn’t mean that will actually happen.
-Most of us are a big medical event away from bankruptcy if that also occurs with a loss of health insurance.
-So let me start by saying that much of this comes from a place of privilege and hard work to be able to consider these options.
+As we know, in life, nothing is guaranteed.
+Just because we are on track to have a nice nest egg later in life doesn’t mean that will happen.
+Most of us are a significant medical event away from bankruptcy if that also occurs with a loss of health insurance.
+So let me start by saying that much of this comes from a place of privilege and hard work to consider these options.

-Let’s say my wife and/or I live into our mid-80s.
+Let’s say my wife or I live into our mid-80s.
 Based on our family history, it’s likely that at least one of us will make it that far.
-At that time, our kids will be in their late 40s or 50s.
-Maybe with a family of their own.
-They’ll be set in their careers and hopefully leading a happy and fulfilling life.
+At that time, our kids will be in their late 40s or 50s, maybe with their own family.
+They’ll be set in their careers and, hopefully, lead a happy and fulfilling life.

-If we share a large sum of money with them at that point in their life what will that actually accomplish?
-In the best case scenario, maybe they are involved in a charitable effort that is changing the world.
-A more likely case, they aren’t as motivated earlier in life since they think they’ll be getting a large sum of money later in life and never live up to their potential.
+What will that accomplish if we share a large sum of money with them at that point in their life?
+In the best-case scenario, maybe they are involved in a charitable effort to change the world.
+But, in a more likely case, they aren’t as motivated earlier in life since they think they’ll be getting a large sum of money later in life and never live up to their potential.

-At some point, I will have a conversation with each of our kids.
-When we pass away, don’t expect a dime of inheritance from us.
+I will have a conversation with each of our kids at some point.
+When we pass away, don’t expect a dime of inheritance.

-Now, this all goes completely out the window if we die earlier in life.
+This all goes entirely out the window if we die earlier in life.
 That’s a different story.
 It also gives us space to change our minds.
 The key for us is ensuring that our kids don’t expect anything.